Empirical Likelihood

 - Names of

-auxiliary_meansmust match themodel.matrixcolumns generated by the outcome RHS (for numeric variables this typically equals the variable names; for factors it corresponds to the indicator columns). - When
+auxiliary_meansmust match themodel.matrixcolumns generated by the outcome RHS (for numeric variables this typically equals the variable names.
+For factors it corresponds to the indicator columns). - When

 standardize = TRUE, the engine automatically transformsauxiliary_meansto the standardized scale internally and reports coefficients on the original scale. - Response-only predictors (to the right of